ryans314/61040-portfolio/assignments/assignment2/concept_design.md

 **state**
 a set of Users with:
-    a username String
+&emsp;a username String
-    a password String
+&emsp;a password String
-    a textPreferences TextSettings
+&emsp;a textPreferences TextSettings

 **actions**
 createAccount(username: String, password: String): (user: User)